datascienceguide/datascienceguide.github.io/_posts/tutorials/2016-12-30-how-to-install-the-python-data-science-stack-on-a-remote-server.md

   ssh -L 8888:localhost:8000 server_username@<server ip address>

 ```
 You should change 8888 to the port which Jupyter notebook is running on, and optionally change port 8000 to one of your choosing (if 8000 is used by another process).
-Your server_username is your username on the server and the `<server ip adress>` could be an actual ip adress or a url depending on who is providing your virtual machine.
+Your server_username is your username on the server and the `<server ip address>` could be an actual IP address or a URL depending on who is providing your virtual machine.
 In the csclub example, the server_username is your csclub username (generally your quest ID) and the server ip would be for example [corn-syrup.uwaterloo.ca](http://corn-syrup.uwaterloo.ca).
 The command I would run if my username is andrew.andrade is:

 ```
   ssh -L 8888:localhost:8000 andrew.andrade@corn-syrup.uwaterloo.ca